Trusted WordPress tutorials, when you need them most.

 There are multiple ways to set up redirects in WordPress.
 For detailed instructions, follow our beginner’s guide to creating redirects in WordPress.

-Following are our expert picks of the best WordPress themes in various categories:
+To give you a head start, here are our expert recommendations for the best WordPress themes in different categories:

 After you have chosen a theme, you can follow our guide on how to install a WordPress theme to set it up.